 - Viral social media contests, to encourage word of mouth and build trust

 I think the consumer will come back more slowly than most people think.
 We may be entering a few years of extended pullback, the primary reason for this is lack of available jobs.
 This will cause consumers to be more cautious.
-In general, the biggest area where a loyalty program can help is by making it easier for the consumer to keep purchasing additional items from the same brand, rather than choosing a new brand each time.
+In general, the biggest area where a loyalty program for eCommerce can help is by making it easier for the consumer to keep purchasing additional items from the same brand, rather than choosing a new brand each time.
 This is true for both digital, as well as traditional physical loyalty programs.

 CEO and Founder of RMW Commerce Consulting

 The Biggest Challenges for eCommerce Companies in Terms of Customer Retention

 High purchase frequency and cutthroat competition aren’t the only defining factors of eCommerce.